howlinbash/blogposts/2017-08-18-how-i-built-howlinbash.md

 Although the code I commit will be pushed to my theme repo rather than my site repo, by initially loading the files and configuration specific to my website, my theme server will appear as if i'm working on my website code directly.

-- I use `sed` to comment out the howlinbash specific settings in my config file
+- `sed` comments out the howlinbash specific settings in the config file
-- I use `git update-index --assume-unchanged` to ignore the howlinbash specific files as I develop
+- `git update-index --assume-unchanged` ignores the howlinbash specific files whilst developing

 ### Serve
 > Serve and watch theme or site or preview blogpost.